André Zeller

 André Zeller (1 January 1898 – 18 September 1979) was a French Army general.
+He served during World War I, the Franco-Turkish War, and World War II, and served as chief of staff of the French Army during the Algerian War.

-He was one of the four generals (the others being Raoul Salan, Edmond Jouhaud, and Maurice Challe) who organized the Algiers putsch of 1961.
+Zeller was one of the four generals (the others being Raoul Salan, Edmond Jouhaud, and Maurice Challe) who organized the Algiers putsch of 1961.
 For his role, Zeller was sentenced to 15 years in prison by a military court.
-He was released in 1966, and amnestied by Charles de Gaulle in 1968.
+He was released in 1966, and granted amnesty by Charles de Gaulle in 1968.

+Biography

+Early life

+Born on 1 January 1898 in Besançon in eastern France, Zeller had entered the preparatory class at Collège Stanislas de Paris to prepare for the École polytechnique entrance exam when World War I broke out in 1914.